cyberchitta/llm-context.py/README.md

 pipx install llm-context
 ```

-## Basic Usage
+## Usage

-LLM Context provides several commands for file selection, context generation, and project visualization:

-1. `lc-sel-full`: Select files for full content inclusion
-2. `lc-context`: Generate and copy context to clipboard
-3. `lc-clipfiles`: Generate full file content for files listed in the clipboard

-### Quick Start
+### Quick Start and Typical Workflow

 1. Navigate to your project's root directory.
-2. Run `lc-sel-full` to select files for full content inclusion.
-3. Run `lc-context` to generate and copy the context to your clipboard.
-4. Paste the generated context into your LLM chat.

-For smaller repositories, it's often better to include full contents for all files rather than using outlines.
-The `lc-sel-outline` command is more useful for larger projects where including all file contents might exceed the LLM's context window.

-For more detailed instructions on customizing ignore patterns, handling LLM file requests, and using outlines for larger projects, please refer to our [Usage Guide](docs/usage.md).

-## Typical Workflow

-1. Navigate to your project's root directory.
 2. (Optional) Edit `.llm-context/config.json` to add custom ignore patterns.
-3. Run `lc-sel-full` to choose files for context.
+3. Run `lc-sel-full` to select files for full content inclusion.
-4. Run `lc-context` to generate the context.
+4. Run `lc-context` to generate and copy the context to your clipboard.
 5. Paste the generated context into your LLM chat, Claude Project, or GPT Knowledge Source.
-6. Inform the LLM about the presence and nature of the context you've provided, most likely via the System or Custom prompt.
+6. Inform the LLM about the presence and nature of the context you've provided, [typically via the System or Custom prompt](docs/usage.md#prompt-for-llm).

 ### Handling LLM File Requests